 These things are not always required since the goal of the loan is to provide a benefit to the borrower.
-A benefit can be defined as lowering the principal and interest payment on the new loan compared to the old principal and interest payment.
+A benefit includes and can be defined as lowering the principal and interest payment on the new loan compared to the old principal & interest payment.

-Although it is usually declined, there are a couple of instances where it is possible for a qualifying veteran to have 2 VA approved loans at the same time which is also known as a Second-Tier VA mortgage.
+Although it is usually declined, there are a couple of instances where it is possible for a qualifying American veteran to have 2 VA-approved loans at the same time which is also known as a Second-Tier mortgage.

 The most common scenario involves someone still enrolled in the military and has been assigned a new duty station.
 If the person has bought a home at their current location, they may choose to keep the existing home as a rental and use their COE to buy a second home at the new duty station location.

 However, the purchase price of the 2nd home may be lowered by the outstanding balance of the existing home.
 Your mortgage lender can walk you through the calculations to help determine how much you can borrow with your COE.